jakobtroidl/OpenVinoClassification/Readme.md

 **Troubleshoots**
  - reinitialize OpenVino using `source /opt/intel/openvino/bin/setupvars.sh`
- - if you can an error similar to `cant initialize NC device, does not appear after boot` try to unplug the Neural Compute Stick and plug it in again.
+ - if you get an error similar to `cant initialize NC device, does not appear after boot` try to unplug the Neural Compute Stick and plug it in again.
 This will solve the error 90% of the time.

 ## How to use the OpenVino based Classification Service
 (at Daniel: now it gets interesting for you! ;) )